 The OJT Program works with statewide contractors to provide meaningful training and employment opportunities for women, minorities, & disadvantaged individuals on federal-aid highway & bridge projects.
 The main objective is for all qualified candidates to train a required amount of hours to achieve full journey status.

-To ensure equity and opportunity for women, minorities, and disadvantaged individuals in nontraditional highway and bridge trades, On-the-Job Training is required on several federally funded projects with the MaineDOT.
-MaineDOT will determine which projects are suitable for OJT training hours and the requirement for training will be included as a bid item will be included in bid documents.
+On-the-Job Training is required on several federal-aid funded projects over a certain dollar amount with the MaineDOT.
+MaineDOT will determine which projects are suitable for OJT training hours and the requirement for training will be included as a bid item in bid documents.

 Several federally funded projects have positions available.
 If you are interested in the On-the-Job Training Program, please fill out the OJT Application.